 M&A Associate

-Next in the ladder, an M&A associate will oversee an analyst and their research.
-At this level, an associate will have great access to the client.
-They act as an intermediary between the analysts and higher management and/or the client.
+Next on the ladder, an M&A associate will oversee an analyst and their research.
+At this level, an associate will have greater access to the client.
+You act as an intermediary between the analysts and higher management and/or the client.

 Senior M&A Professional